Optimal

 eigenvalue is 0 and The Second

 Derivative Test fails for this solution.
+The second criterion is

 any optimal